Skip to main content

 I was burned out for over a year before I started recovering.
 The first signs of improvement showed up around week three.
 By month two, the difference was real.
 But I was doing the work every day, ten minutes minimum.
 Consistency mattered more than intensity.

 Severe burnout (18+ months).
 Your identity has fused with the burnout.
 You cannot distinguish between who you are and how burnout makes you feel.
-Recovery takes 6 to 12 months and often requires professional support alongside any self-directed work.
+Recovery can take 6 to 12 months or longer and often requires professional support alongside any self-directed work.
 This is not a failure.
 It means the condition went untreated for a long time.
 The fix takes longer because there is more to fix.
 If you are not sure whether you have reached this stage, a structured burnout symptoms checklist can help you see the full picture.

 The Recovery Timeline Most People Experience